From QAnon to dictators, Trump embraces those who embrace him back

 Trump’s reluctance to disavow or condemn controversial figures dates back to at least his 2016 campaign, where he repeatedly offered less than forceful condemnations of former Ku Klux Klan leader David Duke.

-Asked in 2015 to repudiate Duke, who had offered Trump what a Bloomberg reporter described as a “quasi-endorsement,” Trump offered a lukewarm rebuke.
+Asked in 2015 to repudiate Duke, who had offered Trump what a Bloomberg News reporter described as a “quasi-endorsement,” Trump offered a lukewarm rebuke.

 “Sure, I would do that, if it made you feel better,” Trump said, before adding that while he didn’t know anything about Duke, he had heard that Duke has praised him.